Scroll Top

 There are various specialty courses that can be taken during the stay at Nautica Vis Diving Center.
 Some of them are available to open water divers, some require at least advanced licenses.
 Some courses can be joined by the junior divers, some are available to people over 15 years old only.
 Although the specialty courses are different, what they have in common is the joy they bring to the participants.

 Specialty courses consist of 2-4 dives and last for 1-2 days.
 Besides the adventure dives, there is always a theoretical part, which lasts for few hours.
-The specialty courses might be chosen from the variety of PADI and SSI courses lists.
+The specialty courses might be chosen from the variety of SSI courses lists.
 Frequently chosen courses are briefly described below.

 The aim of perfect buoyancy course is to increase the buoyancy control, minimize gas consumption and learn how to move more efficiently above the bottom.
 This course is dedicated to anyone who wants to feel more comfortable under the water no matter on diving experience (Junior Open Water Diver certification is required to enroll in the course).